 Healthy eating is good for your body, especially when you are breastfeeding.
-While you are breastfeeding you need extra energy from food and extra fluids.
-You may feel more hungry and thirsty.
+While you are breastfeeding you may feel more hungry and thirsty.

 Eating well with Canada's Food Guide gives you advice on how to choose foods.

 If you do not have a copy, please ask your doctor or midwife, a dietitian or visit Health Canada's website: www.hc-sc.gc.ca (click on Canada's Food Guide)